Jorge0594/Round-Robin-Tournament/README.md

 ## How it works

 This algorithm is based on construction of pairing tables by Richard Schurig provides a simple way to match the tournament teams.
-All you need is to generate two like the ones shown below:
+All you need is generate two like the tables that could show below:

 For 7 or 8 players, Schurig builds a table with `n / 2` colums and `n - 1`, as follows(Note: Always select the next pair number if the number of players is odd):